kuninethan95/dsc-phase-2-project/RM2.md

 ### Business problem:

 King County home sales have been increasing as Seattle continues to grow.
 Top notch labor and a favorable climate make King County a desirable place to live and work.
 Our real estate team has been tasked with advising clients on the best ways to increase their home value.
-This could mean renovation, expanding square footage, or other unique recommendations.
+This can include renovation, expanding square footage, or improving the home condition.
 We are also assisting them in predicting a fair price for their home based on its existing characteristics.

 ### Data:
 -Data originates from Kaggle

 -20,000+ rows and 20+ columns

--CSV formatted.
+-CSV formatted

 ## Methods